semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 ### What exactly are we talking about ?

 Here, I want to deal with two operations of the indexing : **Mapping** and **Batch Indexing**.
-They are not the only operations of indexing, but I won't talk about the other ones in this article, but in the next one.
+They are not the only operations of indexing, however I won't talk about the other ones in this article, but in the next one.

 The first operation we'll talk about is : **Mapping**. **Mapping** means to describe the schema of your data.
 As Elasticsearch is **schemaless** (it doesn't care about the schema of the data you're giving to it), I think it is better to define the schema.
 There is many reasons why you should describe your data schema as far as practical.
-Schemaless has a lot of advantages, **on the DB layer** (easy to go with autoscaling, for example).
+Schemaless has a lot of advantages, **on the database layer** (easy to go with autoscaling, for example).
 But on the application layer, data has a schema most often.

 The second operation we'll make concerns **Batch Indexing**.
 Currently, we know how to index a single document into Elasticsearch.
 However, there is ways to index multiple documents at the same time, being efficient and fast.